 Case Study: Talking Points Heejae Lim

-In this video, Heejae Lim, Talking Points’ founder and CEO, explains how the company thinks about both enabling outside researchers to conduct their research more easily using their platform and using their own data internally to better understand how parent-teacher-administrator communications affect and reflect student learning.
-Talking Points is a platform that allows for student families, teachers, and administrators to communicate with each other in their own native languages through human and AI-enabled two-way translation.
+In this video, Heejae Lim, Talking Points’ founder and CEO, explains how the company thinks about both enabling outside researchers to conduct research more easily using the Talking Points platform and using their own data internally to better understand how parent-teacher-administrator communications affect and reflect student learning.
+Talking Points is a platform that allows student families, teachers, and administrators to communicate with each other in their own native languages through human and AI-enabled two-way translation.

 Case Study: The Feedback Prize Aigner Picou

 In this video, Aigner Picou gives an overview of an exciting new competition in learning engineering called The Feedback Prize.
-The Feedback Prize is a joint project of The Learning Agency Lab and Georgia State University, created to spur the development of open-source algorithms to better provide automated feedback on student writing.
-Aigner, a program director at The Learning Agency Lab, explains the datasets and the goals of the competition to improve feedback on argumentative writing and to improve feedback for English language learners on their writing.
+The Feedback Prize, a joint project of The Learning Agency Lab and Georgia State University, was created to spur the development of open-source algorithms to better provide automated feedback on student writing.
+Aigner, a program director at The Learning Agency Lab, explains the datasets and the competition’s goals for improving feedback on argumentative writing and bettering writing feedback for English language learners.

 Case Study: UpGrade, a Carnegie Learning A/B Testing Tool April Murphy